 Specifically, you’ll want to determine your average monthly income.
 This may be a simple matter of reviewing your take-home pay on your paycheck—the amount left after taxes and other withholding.
 However, if your income varies by month, estimate by averaging the past six to 12 months of income.
 To be most conservative, work with the income amount from the month with the lowest income during that time.
-If you’re self-employed, be sure to deduct the estimated taxes you will owe and other business expenses from your gross income.
+If you’re self-employed, deduct the estimated taxes you and other business expenses from your gross income.

 Consider contributing to your savings as a fixed expense.
 Decide on a percentage of your income that you’d like to save every month and treat it like a bill you must pay.
 Set up an automatic deposit to help you save a set monthly amount.
 Before you know it, you won’t miss that money at all.

-Variable expenses are those that fluctuate from month to month.
+Variable expenses fluctuate from month to month.
 They may include discretionary expenses such as entertainment, eating out, shopping, travel and more.
 Look back at your past few credit card bills or bank statements to gain a sense of roughly how much you spend in each category on a regular basis.
 Total those up for a monthly average and figure out where you should be cutting back if necessary.

 Remember to keep in mind those expenses that don’t happen every month like presents and vacations.
-To make sure that these one-offs don’t catch you by surprise later, try estimating how much they cost you on an annual basis.
+To make sure these one-offs don’t catch you by surprise later, try estimating how much they cost you on an annual basis.
 Then divide by 12 so you can budget for them and put that money aside throughout the year.

 Add up your fixed and variable expenses and deduct them from your monthly income after taxes.
 If you’re left with a negative number, you’re spending more than you’re making, and something needs to change.
 Your focus should be on making this number positive as soon as possible.
 Once you’re making more than you spend, you can start to think of your future finances.

 List your top priorities to help you figure out how you’ll use any extra funds in your budget after your necessary expenses.
-Depending on your timelines, decide whether it makes more sense for you to save vs. invest your money for each goal.
+Depending on your timelines, decide whether it makes more sense for you to save or invest your money for each goal.

 Keep yourself on track by periodically monitoring your budget.
-You can do this by creating your own spreadsheet or using one of Morgan Stanley’s digital solutions to track your earnings, spending and budgeting.
+You can do this with an old-fashioned pen and paper, by creating your own spreadsheet or by using one of Morgan Stanley’s digital solutions to track your earnings, spending and budgeting.
 The Spending and Budgeting tool is one such solution available on Morgan Stanley Online and the Morgan Stanley Mobile App.
 This tool allows you to set budget goals for each spending category and will send you alerts when you are at risk of exceeding the amount, or when you have met your monthly budget goals.
 It even tracks your non-Morgan Stanley accounts, helps you to set goals to improve your financial picture, and can be shared with your Financial Advisor as part of their review of your complete financial picture.

 If you haven’t enrolled in Morgan Stanley Online, visit morganstanley.com/online to register.
 Or you can speak to your Financial Advisor to help get you started.